BugSwarm/bugswarm/pair-classifier/README.md

 # Pair Classifier
-`pair-classifier` classifies and labels Travis CI job pairs in different categories so that we can be selective during the reproducing stage.
+`pair-classifier` classifies and labels job pairs in different categories so that we can be selective during the reproducing stage.

 `pair-classifier` populate the classification attributes of each job pair with [build classification](#classifier), [test classification](#classifier), [code classification](#classifier) and [list of exceptions](#classifier).